 A remarkable northeasterly storm on the 4th of December, 1786 caused most of the salt hay along the North Shore to be set afloat and lost in the tide.
 Samuel Pulsifer and Samuel Elwell, both of Rowley were digging clams on the flats in Plum Island Sound and got caught in the storm.

-The Rev. Ebenezer Bradford of Rowley told his congregation an amazing story, (undoubtedly true as all old Ipswich stories certainly must be) about the singular preservation of the two men:
+The Rev. Ebenezer Bradford of Rowley told his congregation an amazing story about the singular preservation of the two men:

 “They left the clam ground and came to their hut on Hog Island, expecting to spend the night, but a snowstorm, coming on very rapidly, caused them to change their purpose and endeavor at low water to get themselves off the island.
 They soon got lost in going over the marshes and creeks.
 After wandering about some time, they found a stack of salt marsh hay in which they dug a hole and encamped for the night.

 “In the morning to their utter astonishment they found the tide had risen so high that they were obliged to leave their hole and repair to the top of the stack.
 They were deprived of all hope, save a faint expectation that their weight would keep the stack from moving off the staddle, but a cake of ice soon struck the stack and set it afloat.
 The winds blew and the sea raged around them, while the heavens were darkened with the falling snow.
 The land disappeared, they knew not their course, and could discern nothing but the world of waters, agitated by a tremendous storm.
 Their stack at times went directly forward, and at others whirled around like a top, threatening every moment to break in pieces.